Crimson Wave Athletics

 2400 New York Ave.
 Whiting, IN 46394

-The men will return to action on Friday when they compete in the GVSU Tune-Up in Allendale, Michigan.
+The men will return to action on Saturday when they compete in the Crusader Invitational hosted by Valparaiso University.

 “Phillip did a great job this past Saturday in the triple jump.
 He hit the ‘A’ standard qualifying mark for the outdoor national meet at our first outdoor meet of the season.
 I was very pleased that he hit the standard this early on in the season so that the pressure to qualify is off and we can just focus on improving his mark heading into the national championships,” said Coach Luehrs.

 CCSJ will return to action on Saturday when they compete in the Cougar Invitational.